meln1337/music-rag/README.md

 My RAG application specializes in music.
 More precisely, on some of the artist that I scrapped from [Genius website](https://genius.com/) and extracted info about artist and their most popular songs (maximum 100).

+All data is located in folder `data/txt`

 **Chunking:**

 I splitted my dataset in a such way.
 Let I scrapped $n$ songs of an artist.
 Then my spliiter will split each song as one chunk.
 And 1 more chunk for info about the artist.
 So we have $n+1$ chunks per artist ($n$ is limited to 100).
 The total number of chunks are 4500, because not every artist had at least 100 songs

 **Files:**
+- `data` - here we have nested folder "txt" where we have our datasource
 - `Dockerfile` - file to build docker image
 - `extract_embeddings_lchain.py` - code for extracting embeddings for my dataset and uploading into the vector DB
 - `parse_genius.py` - code of parsing [Genius](https://genius.com/) using `lyricsgenius` library